Spray Foam vs. Blown-In Fiberglass Insulation

 Blown-in fiberglass attempts energy efficiency by filling cracks and crevices.
 However, if not paired with a separate air-sealing product, blown-in fiberglass cannot offer significant measurable decreases in energy bills.

-Fire Resistance Of Spray Foam And Blown-In Fiberglass
+2. Both Spray Foam And Blown-In Fiberglass Are Fire Resistant.

 Spray foam is a combustible material with a Class 1 fire rating.
 Combustible materials with this rating can eventually melt or burn but pass flame spread and smoke development tests.
 These tests evaluate how long it takes for a material to catch fire or create smoke.